Potentash

 1. Covering your head fully while sleeping

-For some people, sleeping with their head under the covers provides them with more comfort.
+For some people, sleeping with their heads under the covers provides them with more comfort.
 However, covering your head is harmful to your brain.
 The brain requires oxygen.
 Covering yourself increases the level of carbon dioxide which is harmful to your brain.

 1. Skipping breakfast